VeggieVampire/I2C-1602-LCD/README.md

 # I2C-1602-LCD
 #Python code for a 1602 LCD using a PCF8574T
 #Reference Source from https://youtu.be/i5A5AsDRRwQ
+Hardware:
+LCD 16x2
+PCF8574T OE Board Module Port I2C
+Raspberry Pi 2

-To put something to the screen on your LCD type, ./print.sh something somethingtoo
+To put something to the screen on your LCD type,
+Run:
+./print.sh something somethingtoo

 To get your IP to your LCD run, ItHurtsWhenIP.py

 This examples will print on the LCD screen.
 example1:
 ./print.py line1 line2
 LCD output: